TimothyLeeShelton/Automating-Leetcode-using-Python-and-Claude-3.5-Sonnet/README.md

 There are many instances where the power of AI systems to solve problems can be more valuable than traditional hard-coding approaches.
 At the very least, partner programming with an AI is becoming an increasingly viable and powerful option.

+The "Sleep(5)" statements are horrendous, I know that, but Leetcode has some hidden rate limits it throws on suspicious accounts, this fixes that.

 ## Disclaimer

 This script is for educational purposes only.
 Use responsibly and in accordance with LeetCode's terms of service.